-We first estimate propensity scores for 1950; this is the first year of the RS sample, which ranges from 1950 to 2006.
-This is also before the competition dates of the first Olympic Games included in the RS investigation (Helsinki, 1952).
+We first estimate propensity scores for 1950, which is the first year of the RS sample range from 1950 to 2006 and is long before the first Olympic Games included in the RS investigation (Helsinki 1952).
 Thus, no treatment effects should be incorporated.
-In the 1950 dataset, values for four Olympic hosts are missing (namely, USSR, Germany, Korea, and Greece), and the number of available non-host countries is 44.
-Nineteen countries fulfill our common support condition, including the eight Olympic host countries.
-We repeat the procedure for two further reference years, where data on more countries are available.
-For 1970, there are observations for all hosts except for the USSR.
-The non-host group includes 106 countries, and 34 countries fulfill the common support condition.
-For 2000, data on all hosts are available.
-In that year, the non-host group consists of 163 countries, while the common support condition is fulfilled by 37 countries.6
+In the 1950 dataset, values for four Olympic hosts are missing (USSR, Germany, Korea, and Greece), and the number of non-host countries is restricted to 64 territories.
+Twenty countries fulfill our common support condition, including eight Olympic host countries.
+We repeat the procedure with the reference year 1970, for which data for all hosts except for the former Soviet Union (Olympic Games in Moscow, 1980) are available.
+The non-host group comprises 106 countries.
+The common support condition is now fulfilled by 34 countries, including all of the 11 available host countries.